Skip to Main Site Navigation Skip to Content Skip to Footer

 OneDrive: All faculty are provided with a cloud-based OneDrive account that can be accessed from any campus computer as well as from off campus.
 You can store all of your Eastern-related documents here while you are employed at Eastern.
 Read more about getting started with OneDrive.

-Technology Help Desk: If you encounter problems with the podium computer in a classroom or your office computer, contact the Technology Services Help Desk.
-The Help Desk website also has instructions for connecting to wi-fi on campus.
+Division of Technology Services (DTS) Help Desk: If you encounter problems with the podium computer in a classroom or your Eastern-provided computer, contact the Division of Technology Services Help Desk.
+You can also find instructions for connecting to campus wi-fi on their homepage.

 Software Requests: Faculty and staff can install some software for free on their personally owned computer.
-Faculty who need additional software in their office, classroom, or computer lab can request software purchases and installations.
+Faculty who need additional software on their Eastern-provided computer, in classrooms, or in computer labs can request software purchases and installations.

 • When planning your course, your first conversation will be with your department chair about the department's expectations for the course, including the learning outcomes and the required content.